Whitepaper · June 2026

 70 to 75% lower cost per validated finding

-The figures below are per validated finding.
+Figures are per validated finding.
 Scanner pricing reflects public list rates; the Strobes figure is measured AI-credit consumption on the same target.
 The cost bases differ, so read the comparison as directional even though the gap is large.

-$235
+$235 per finding

-$167
+$167 per finding

 Why the gap is structural, not tuning

 A signature scanner emits fixed candidates.
-Strobes AI authenticates, holds session state, chains weaknesses into a shared exploit, reasons about business logic, and routes each result to a confirm-or-discard step — so every candidate runs through a separate validation agent that must confirm it before it is recorded.
+Strobes AI authenticates, holds session state, chains weaknesses into a shared exploit, reasons about business logic, and routes each result to a confirm-or-discard step, so every candidate runs through a separate validation agent that must confirm it before it is recorded.
 The credit is the mechanism behind the zero false positives.

 From quarterly pentest to continuous validation

 If autonomous assessment costs what this benchmark shows, your release cadence becomes the only limit.
-Talk to us about running this against your own target — network, API, cloud, or source-level review in one workspace.
+Talk to us about running this against your own target across network, API, cloud, or source-level review in one workspace.